 Heading up the field in terms of compensation, McDonald's Corporation offers the most; Floor Supervisors earn $23K on average there.

 Pay for Floor Supervisors is the lowest at The Kroger Company, which has a median salary of $16K.
 In addition, there's little room to grow there, with salaries maxing out at $21K.

 Popular Skills for Floor Supervisor

 Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with Team Leadership and Inventory Management are correlated to pay that is significantly above average, leading to increases of 31 percent and 19 percent, respectively.
+Most notably, facility with Team Leadership, Inventory Management, and People Management are correlated to pay that is significantly above average, leading to increases of 36 percent, 29 percent, and 3 percent, respectively.
 Those listing Cash Handling as a skill should be prepared for drastically lower pay.
 Sales Management and Training also typically command lower compensation.
-Those familiar with Customer Service also tend to know Cash Handling.
+Most people who know Customer Service also know Cash Handling.